devopsprabin/docsea/README.md

 ### Frontend ###
 1. Open client folder in Webstorm or Intellij

+2. npm install to install dependencies

-2. ng serve to run frontend
+3. ng serve to run frontend

 ### API Documentation ###